 The University recognises its responsibilities to members of the University community and, accordingly, requires that the presence of child on campus has due regard to workplace health and safety requirements.

-If a staff member or student feels they are in a situation where they are experiencing harassment or discrimination because of the need to breastfeed/express, and they are not able to discuss it with their immediate Supervisor/Manager; University Behaviour Contact Officers are available for further guidance and support.
+If a staff member or student feels they are in a situation where they are experiencing harassment or discrimination because of the need to breastfeed/express, and they are not able to discuss it with their immediate Supervisor/Manager; further guidance and support is available from the People and Wellbeing Team.